Croatian comics

 Croatian comics are comics produced in Croatia.

 Comics started developing in Croatia in the late 19th century, mostly in humor and children's magazines.
-From the 1920s to the end of the 1980s, they were part of the larger Yugoslav comics scene; a large number of titles was published from in 1930s and 1950s, mainly in Croatian language.
+From the 1920s to the end of the 1980s, they were part of the larger Yugoslav comics scene; a large number of titles were published from the 1930s to 1950s, mainly in the Croatian language.
 After the breakup of Yugoslavia in the 1990s, Croatian comics have experienced a revival with many artists gaining international recognition.